ahobbs1989/rugby_intelligence/README.md

 # Rugby Intelligence Data Pipeline

-This project is a data pipeline for processing rugby match data.
-It extracts, transforms, and analyzes data from raw sources to generate insights about rugby matches, teams, and statistics.
+This project is a data pipeline for processing international rugby match data.
+It extracts, transforms, and analyzes data from raw website sources to generate insights about rugby matches, teams, and statistics.
-The pipeline is divided into multiple stages: `Web to Raw`, `Raw to Bronze`, `Bronze to Silver`, and `Data Quality`.
+The pipeline is divided into multiple stages: Web to Raw, Raw to Bronze, Bronze to Silver, Data Analysis and Data Quality.

 ------------------------------------------------------------------------------